strapdata/elassandra/doc/source/configuration.rst

 * Configure less than half the total memory of your server and up to 30.5Gb.
 Minimum recommended DRAM for production deployments is 32Gb.
 * Increase number of Elassandra node or use index partitionning to keep shards size below 50Gb.
-* Avoid huge wide rows, locking on a wide row can dramatically affect performance.
+* Avoid huge wide rows, write-lock on a wide row can dramatically affect write performance.
 * During indexing, if you don't need search, disable **index.refresh** (default is every second).
 * Configure off_heap memory for cassandra memtables (elassandra default configuration).